 Guided walking tours are given daily at 9:30am, 10:30am, 1:00pm and 2:00pm.
 There are two main trails, the Grave Kiva Trail (lower ridge) and the Great House Trail (upper ridge).
-Each usually lasts about 2.5 hours and leaves from the VIsitor Center.
-The Visitor Center has a small gift shop and several displays including ancient artifacts and a pit house.
+Each usually lasts about 2.5 hours and leaves from the Visitor Center.
+There is a small gift shop and several displays including ancient artifacts and a pit house.

 A self-guided tour is available on the Great Kiva Trail and is handicapped-accessible.
 It’s only available from 10:45am to 2:45pm, when staff is on site.
 Admission is the same no matter which tour you go on.
 Remember to bring water, sunscreen, hat, bug spray and comfortable walking shoes.